 In 2003, the first Commissioner for Environmental Sustainability was appointed after the Victorian Parliament passed the Commissioner for Environmental Sustainability Act.

-According to the Act, the Commissioner's role is to:
+The Commissioner’s role according to the Act, is to:

-- report on the condition of Victoria’s natural environment
+- review and report on the condition of Victoria’s environment

-- encourage decision making that facilitated ecologically sustainable development
+- encourage decision-making that facilitates ecologically sustainable development

-- enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment
+- enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment, and

 The Commissioner does this by: